S1M0N38/love2d.nvim/README.md

 ## 💡 Idea

-I want to experiment with [LÖVE](https://love2d.org/).
-After reading this [Reddit post](https://www.reddit.com/r/neovim/comments/1727alu/anyone_actively_using_love2d_with_neovim_and/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) I've realized that it's not so easy to get started with LÖVE and Neovim.
-Maybe the trickest part is to get LSP working with LÖVE.
-It's just one line in the LSP but it's usually a very niche thing and I cannot find may examples about; moreover, the `${3rd}` libraries will be [deprecated](https://github.com/LuaLS/lua-language-server/discussions/1950#discussion-4900461) in favor of Addons.
+I wanted to experiment with [LÖVE](https://love2d.org/).
+After reading this [Reddit post](https://www.reddit.com/r/neovim/comments/1727alu/anyone_actively_using_love2d_with_neovim_and), I realized that it's not so easy to get started with LÖVE and Neovim.
+Perhaps the trickiest part is getting LSP to work with LÖVE.
+It's just one line in the LSP, but it's usually a very niche thing and I can't find many examples about it; moreover, the `${3rd}` libraries will be [deprecated](https://github.com/LuaLS/lua-language-server/discussions/1950#discussion-4900461) in favor of Addons.

-Start and stop the game directly from Neovim (with keybindings) it's also quite handy.
-So I decied to pack these functionalities (LSP LÖVE config and game start/stop) in a dead simple plugin (so simple that It can be barely consider a plugin).
+Being able to start and stop the game directly from Neovim (with keybindings) is also quite handy.
+So I decided to pack these functionalities (LSP LÖVE config and game start/stop) into a dead simple plugin (so simple that it can barely be considered a plugin).

-However I think that providing this simple codebase to explore can be a good introduction to Neovim plugins innter workings.
-People using LÖVE know Lua so the language barrier boils down to Neovim specific api.
+However, I believe that providing this simple codebase to explore can be a good introduction to the inner workings of Neovim plugins.
+People using LÖVE know Lua, so the language barrier boils down to the Neovim specific API.

 ## ⚡️ Requirements